Teju Cole: Known and Strange Things

-City of Pain

-In 2020, Cole published the short story City of Pain, on the website Medium.
-This story deals with a traveler arriving in a strange city during a crisis.
-It led to a collaboration with the Orchestra of St. Lukes in 2021 in which Cole read his City of Pain story (renamed "Radia") interspersed with music of Caroline Shaw, Yvette Janine Jackson, Henryk Gorecki, Hildegard Von Bingen, Unsuk Chin, Kaija Saariaho, and Ludwig van Beethoven.

 Journalism and social commentary

 Cole is a regular contributor to publications including the New York Times, Qarrtsiluni, Granta, The New Yorker, Transition magazine, The New Inquiry, and A Public Space.
 Quarrtsiluni (2005–2013) was an online literary magazine that attempted to edit blog software from social media; the purpose behind it was to give full access to writers/commentators of various issues "who never quite realized our dream of creating a print-on-demand option for each issue."
 His monthly column for The New York Times Magazine, "On Photography," was a finalist for a National Magazine Award in 2016.

 Cole has been credited with coining the term "White Savior Industrial Complex" with a series of tweets followed by an article published in The Atlantic.
 The original series of tweets that precipitated the article elicited a response from NY Times columnist Nicholas Kristof whom Cole named as an example of a white savior.
 Kristof mistakenly referred to Cole, a Nigerian-American, as a Ugandan, said that he believed Cole was part of a backlash against white humanitarians from middle-class African scholars.
 Kristof said that he felt uncomfortable because he thought that Cole was saying that "white Americans should not intervene in a humanitarian disaster because the victims are of a different skin color."
 Cole responded, saying that he was concerned by Kristof's sentimentality and his lack of analysis of the context of humanitarian need in Africa: "All he sees is need, and he sees no need to reason out the need for the need."

 Alongside Michael Ondaatje, Francine Prose, Peter Carey, Rachel Kushner, and Taiye Selasi, Cole was one of six writers who protested the PEN American Center gala honoring the French satirical magazine Charlie Hebdo with its "Freedom of Expression Courage" award in April 2015 by withdrawing as co-hosts of the event.
-Writing in The New Yorker two days after the massacre of the Charlie Hebdo staff by Islamists in Paris, Cole claimed that the French publication was "racist and Islamophobic", a charge met with criticism from numerous commentators, including the president of SOS Racisme, France's leading anti-racism organization, who praised Charlie Hebdo as “the greatest anti-racist weekly in this country.”
+Writing in The New Yorker two days after the massacre of the Charlie Hebdo staff by Islamists in Paris, Cole claimed that the French publication was "racist and Islamophobic", a charge met with criticism from numerous commentators, including the president of SOS Racisme, France's leading anti-racism organization, who praised Charlie Hebdo as "the greatest anti-racist weekly in this country."

 Photography

 Cole's photography was shown in a solo exhibition in Milan in 2016 called Punto d'ombra.
 The photographs from this exhibition were published by the Italian publisher Contrasto Books in 2016, and by Random House in 2017 under the title Blind Spot.

+For Performa 17, Cole created the installation Black Paper (2017) in which his photographs and videos were accompanied by a score of field recordings and readings of incisive text.
+The artwork was presented at the BKLYN Studios at City Point.